 Transitional Support Worker – Youth Housing Program

 Are you passionate about working with youth (ages 14-17) and helping them discover their pathway towards adulthood?
-Transitional Support Worker focuses on building relationships with youth through a non-judgmental, harm reduction, trauma informed and solution focused approach.
-You will play a key role in building a safe and supportive environment for the youth that promotes collaboration and innovation while ensuring the needs of youth are met.
+The Transitional Support Worker role focuses on building relationships with youth through a non-judgmental, harm reduction, trauma informed and solution focused approach.
+You will play a key role in building a safe, supportive and empowering environment for the while ensuring the needs of youth are met.

-Youth Housing Programs (YHP) offers safe, supportive transitional housing for youth experiencing complex barriers such as substance use/misuse/addictions, legal, poverty, traumatic histories, mental health, poverty and homelessness, LGBTQ2S+, and newcomers to Canada and/or refugees, and PSECA concerns.
-As the Transitional Support Worker (TSW), your primary responsibilities include building relationships with the youth and teaching them valuable life skills that support youths’ successful transition to adulthood.
-The TSW will complete all house related tasks (meal, preparation, cleaning, upkeep) ensuring a safe, clean and supportive home environment for the youth.
+Youth Housing Programs offers a safe, supportive residential living environment for youth experiencing homelessness.
+As the Transitional Support Worker working in a part time capacity your primary responsibilities include building relationships with the youth and teaching them valuable life skills that support a successful transition to adulthood.

 - Empower youth through rapport building, role modeling, skill building.